ningliu-iga/ningliu-iga.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Happy to share that our paper <a href="https://www.nature.com/articles/s43588-025-00768-y" target="_blank">Harnessing large language models for data-scarce learning of polymer properties</a> has been published by Nature Computational Science!
+Happy to share that our paper <a href="https://www.nature.com/articles/s43588-025-00768-y" target="_blank">Harnessing large language models for data-scarce learning of polymer properties</a> has been published by Nature Computational Science.